saiboto/fit_programming_III/software_design_sketch.md

     needs one
         for each config object:
             set default parameters chosen by us
-            override parameters where config information was given by the user
+            overwrite parameters where config information was given by the user

 Now, there is a complete config object for each component.

-    all remaining "components" are initialized with their respective config object initialize the "physics engine"
+    all remaining "components" are initialized with their respective config object
+        initialize the "physics engine"
         initialize the "stem spawner"
             initialize the "stem factory"